Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 Why would you use structs on the heap?
 The stack is limited in size.
 If your program needs a whole lot of structs, better use the heap.
 But for faster memory management: keep things on structs by value where possible.

-Remark: Module _Basic_ also contains a proc `Dynamic_New`, which is like New, but can be used when you don't know the type at compile-time:
+> Module _Basic_ also contains a proc `Dynamic_New`, which is like New, but can be used when you don't know the type at compile-time:
 ```
 z := Dynamic_New(T);
 defer free(z);